-one of the best rewards in this world is being close to Allah.
+One of the best rewards in this world is being close to Allah.
 And there’s no better way to stay connected with Allah than prayers and supplications.
-Dua Qunoot is one Dua that the Prophet Mohammad (PBUH) has taught us to say to show humility, obedience, and devotion to Allah.
+Dua Qunoot is one Dua that the Prophet Mohammad (PBUH) has taught us to show humility, obedience, and devotion to Allah.
+Here we will learn Dua Qunoot English and Dua Qunoot transliteration.

 What is Dua Qunoot?